 Most of us want—and should want—our aquarium systems to more or less function ecologically in a way that resembles natural marine environments.
 Probably the most critical aspect of this is establishing a naturalistic food web.
 Unicellular, free-living, perpetually suspended algae (i.e. phytoplankton) account for a great deal of primary productivity in areas over or close to coral reefs.
 These tiny plants constitute a major food source for numerous filter-feeding invertebrates as well as the pelagic larvae of yet more reef species.
-As such, phytoplankton are an important constituent of coral reefs ecosystems.
+As such, phytoplankton is an important constituent of coral reefs ecosystems.
 It is therefore difficult to overstate the importance of the presence of phytoplankton (of the right kind and in the appropriate density) in reef aquarium systems.

 Many products have been developed to suit the needs of marine aquarists and mariculturists.
 These products may include either dead or live phytoplankton.
 There are many compelling reasons to opt for live products, particularly when attempting to create an overall more balanced and natural captive ecosystem.
 Therefore, in addition to having to be easy to grow, be generally nutritious and be accepted as a feed by a wide variety of phytoplanktivorous organisms, the contender for all-time most popular phytoplankter would additionally need to have an extended shelf life in its live form.